smarticoai/public-api/docs/interfaces/RafflePrize.md

 The minimum number of total tickets collected during draw period required to unlock the prize.
 If the number of tickets collected is less than this value, the prize is not available.
 Under total tickets we understand the number of tickets collected by all users.
-The 'draw period' is the time between the tickets_time_back_ts value of the draw and the current time.
+The 'draw period' is the time between the ticket_start_date value of the draw and the current time.

 ___